-Changing the volume name
+Changing the video file system volume name

 You can change the video file system volume name at any time without affecting the media files stored on the system.
 Changing the volume name may be required with some third party Profile XP control software which requires a specific volume name.